EKlatt/2021-AVR-IDE-GCC-11/User-Manual.md

 **Header file**<br>
 The reference in your source code needs to be e.g. **#include "USART.h"**.<br>
-Notice the above structure, therein the header file "LCD.h" will be<br>
+Notice the above structure, therein the header file "USART.h" will be<br>
 scannded for automatically.<br>

 **Linking**<br>